LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/exercises.rst

    #.
 Create a hierarchy using:

-      A. Arrival Day of the Month.
+      a.
+Arrival Day of the Month.
       #.
 Arrival Date of the Week Number.
       #.
 Arrival Date Year Measures.